FoxsterDev/DevAccelerationSystem/README.md

 [ProjectCompilationCheck][Error] Compilation failed for WebGLNotDevelopment with errors:[1]: Unity module WebGL is not installed.
 Try to install the module and restart the unity.
 2. if a config is not enabled it will be skipped during run

+## Demo project
+You can find the demo project in the [Demo](https://github.com/FoxsterDev/DevAccelerationSystem/tree/master/DevAccelerationSystem.DemoProject).
+It has example of the ProjectCompilationConfig asset and how to run the compilation checks with scripts examples to throw errors.

 ## How to contribute
 Don't hesitate to [create an Issue ](https://github.com/FoxsterDev/DevAccelerationSystem/issues/new)